vinayrajaikar/FarmEase/README.md

 # FarmEase 🌱
 **Empowering Farmers with Technology**

-FarmEase is a comprehensive solution aimed at revolutionizing agriculture through technology.
-It provides farmers with smart tools, actionable insights, and a platform to connect with suppliers.
-By leveraging advanced APIs, weather forecasting, and AI-based leaf detection, FarmEase empowers users to enhance cultivation, increase productivity, and share valuable information.
+FarmEase is a comprehensive web-application solution that helps farmers to optimize their agricultural practices through weather-based crop suggestions, AI-powered leaf detection, and remedies using the Gemini API.
+It connects farmers with suppliers and facilitates knowledge sharing via uploaded news and farming schemas.
+The platform empowers farmers to enhance cultivation and boost productivity.

 ---